nachocaru/xaprb.com/content/blog/2006-07-31-how-to-analyze-innodb-mysql-locks.md

 ---
-title: 'How to find out who is locking a table  in MySQL'
+title: "How to find out who is locking a table  in MySQL"
 author: Baron Schwartz
 excerpt: |
   <p>MySQL is adding more tools to monitor its internals with every new release, but one thing it still lacks is a way to find out who is locking what, and therefore which transactions block which other ones.
 This is such a vital feature that I'm considering writing my own patch to the source!
 Still, it is possible, to a limited extent, to find out who's locking resources.
 In this article I'll explain how you can do that.</p>